alvin-2003/VLSI-LAB-EXP-2/README.md

 # RESULT

-Hence ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR is stimulated and synthesised using Xilinx ISE.
+Hence ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR is stimulated and synthesised using Vivado 2023.2.